guidebook

 Despite the inherent complexity of payroll, in many other countries, people tend to view it as an ‘accidental’ career.
 Staff might find themselves in the payroll team after covering a colleague’s extended leave, for example, or on secondment from another department.

-The perception of payroll as a coincidental career path stems partly from the way companies have approached this noncore business function in the past.
-“It’s still common for firms to hire payroll staff and subsequently introduce a round of redundancies, only to hire staff back at a later point of the business cycle” says Melanie Pizzey, CEO of the Global Payroll Association.
+The perception of payroll as a coincidental career path stems partly from the way companies have approached this non-core business function in the past.
+“It’s still common for firms to hire payroll staff and subsequently introduce a round of redundancies, only to hire staff back at a later point of the business cycle,” says Melanie Pizzey, CEO of the Global Payroll Alliance.

-The high proportion of firms who say they’re training existing nonpayroll staff to cover payroll jobs (64 percent3 ) is evidence that in many places, payroll is seen as a business activity that anyone can effectively take on.
-(This is despite the fact that it typically takes companies around four to six months to onboard even credentialled payroll talent,1 as well as the fact that pay is typically a company’s biggest business spend.4 )
+The high proportion of firms that say they’re training existing non-payroll staff to cover payroll jobs (71%1) is evidence that in many places, payroll is seen as a business activity that anyone can effectively take on.

 Do payroll professionals feel valued?

-The good news: the pandemic began to shift business leaders’ perceptions of payroll teams.
+The good news: since 2020, business leaders’ perceptions of payroll teams have begun to shift.

 The talent crunch hits payroll

 Companies are struggling to recruit people into payroll at all levels.
-This is a perennial concern — even prepandemic, HR and finance leaders used to wonder where the next generation of payroll entrants would come from.
+This is a perennial concern; HR and finance leaders wonder where the next generation of payroll entrants will come from.

 Why are payroll people quitting?

 Demographic-related reasons.
 Historically, payroll teams have comprised a disproportionately high number of older workers.
-The pandemic prompted many people to hasten their retirement plans, leaving the payroll function particularly vulnerable to attrition.
+The change in the working landscape since 2020 prompted many people to hasten their retirement plans, leaving the payroll function particularly vulnerable to attrition.

 Make sure the payroll skills shortage doesn’t hold back your company’s growth

-As your company prepares for overseas expansion, it may well be among the 71 percent of our survey respondents who are growing their payroll team across their global business, or the 62 percent growing it in one or two countries.1 You may recognise your own difficulties in hiring payroll talent in the 48 percent who say they’re having difficulty finding payroll skills from outside the business.1
+As your company prepares for overseas expansion, it may well be among the 83% of our survey respondents who are growing their payroll team across their global business, or the same number (83%), growing it in one or two countries.
+You may recognise your own difficulties in hiring payroll talent in the 53% who say they’re having difficulty finding payroll skills from outside the business.1

 Companies’ wish list of payroll skills is growing ever longer.
 Are you clear on the skills profiles that will be needed to support business expansion?
 How can you structure your internal payroll organisation to optimise the skill sets of in-house staff and outsourced global payroll partners?

-Download Guide to payroll skills for internationally expanding businesses
+Download our guide to payroll skills for internationally expanding businesses

-1. ADP, The potential of payroll: Global payroll survey 2022
+1 ADP, The potential of payroll in 2025: Global payroll survey

 Related resources